drbuys/MeteorToDoList/HOWTO.md

 ## What you should look at

 You may need to look at the files '*App.jsx*' and '*Task.jsx*' in '*./imports/ui/*', along with any of the files in the '*./client*' folder.

+As a user I should be able to:

+view the app
+view items on the todolist
+add a task
+delete an item
+toggle show/hide completed tasks